semver/semver/semver.md

 release new versions of every dependent package).
 If dependencies are specified too loosely, you will inevitably be bitten by version promiscuity (assuming compatibility with more future versions than is reasonable).
-Dependency hell is where you are when version lock and/or version promiscuity prevent you from easily and safely moving your project forward.
+Dependency hell is when version lock and/or version promiscuity prevent you from easily and safely moving your project forward.

 As a solution to this problem, we propose a simple set of rules and requirements that dictate how version numbers are assigned and incremented.